bugsnag/bugsnag-react-native/examples/plain/README.md

 ### JavaScript

 You will need to upload source maps to Bugsnag in order to deobfuscate JavaScript stack traces.
 Example scripts for achieving this on Android/iOS in both debug and release builds can be found [here](scripts).
+The example script requires the installation of [bugsnag-sourcemaps](https://github.com/bugsnag/bugsnag-sourcemaps) to work.

 Please note that if you use Code Push, you should specify `codeBundleId` in your JS configuration, and use that as the value of `app-version` instead.
 See [the docs](https://docs.bugsnag.com/platforms/react-native/showing-full-stacktraces) for further detail.

+Note: recent versions of React Native have an [issue](https://github.com/facebook/react-native/issues/6946#issuecomment-405525464) which may result in the failure to apply source maps or incorrect line numbers being mapped.

 ### Android